TeYuanLiu/teyuanliu.github.io/_notes/2022-05-29-javascript-manuals-and-specifications.md

 ---
-title: "JavaScript 2 - Manuals and specifications"
+title: "JavaScript Info 1.1.2 - Manuals and specifications"
 excerpt: "If you are looking for details about the language..."
 categories:
 tags: JavaScript